How to create a focal wall with pictures

 Designing your own personalised picture gallery is an ‘on trend’ way to add character and interest to a room.
 Our step-by-step guide gives you handy tips on arranging and hanging your pictures to create a stylish focal wall.

-It’s a good idea to arrange your photo frames on the floor first to decide on your design.
+Arrange your photo frames on the floor to decide on your design.
 This will help you avoid mistakes before you start hammering into the wall.

-To start your design, pick out your favourite photograph and arrange the layout around this.
+Start your design by picking out your favourite photograph and arranging the layout around this.
 This photo doesn’t have to be exactly in the middle.
 Experiment by moving the photo frames around until you're happy that they complement each other.
 This is completely up to you - there is no right or wrong way, it's about what you believe works well.

 Twisting by hand, attach the screw eyes to the back of the photo frame, around a quarter of the way from the top of the frame.
 You may find some photo frames already have these attached.

 Tie the picture hanging wire from one screw eye hook to the other, leaving a little slack for it to attach to the hook.
-The perfect height for a picture to be hung should be at eye level, which is around 60 inches from the floor to the center of the photograph.
+The perfect height for a picture to hang is at eye level, which is around 60 inches from the floor to the centre of the photograph.

-To hang the picture straight, the picture hook should be in the centre of your photo frame, so make sure you measure this out correctly on the wall.
+To hang the picture straight, the picture hook should be in the centre of your photo frame, so measure this out correctly on the wall.
 Once measured, hammer the picture hook into the wall using a suitable nail or picture pin until secure.

 Was this guide useful?